rekaXua/green_mask_project/README.md

 </p>

->To integrate this with DeepCreamPy - just add "python decensor.py --is_mosaic=True" to start.bat / .sh
+>To integrate this with DeepCreamPy - just add "python3 decensor.py --is_mosaic=True" to start.bat / .sh